bkesterbyld/maroon-potato/src/pages/index.md

         media_width: thirty-three
       - title: Collaborative and secure
         content: >
-          Above enforces a data-centric approach in your operations that fosters collaboration, reuse and operational responsiveness.
+          Enforce a data-centric approach in your operations that fosters collaboration, reuse and operational responsiveness.
 Each data set managed in Above can power multiple projects and applications, with granular browser and API access controls.